norMNfan/briannorlander.io/README.md

 Runs `gulp watch` in the background, and serves the `dist` directory at `localhost:3000` with automatic reloading using [Browsersync][browsersync].

+### `gulp deploy`

+Moves files built in `_site` to `docs` where they will be served in github pages.
+After this step, you can commit the changes of your built site and the changes will be deployed.

 ## Structure

 ```bash